A hearty and flavorful take on an Irish classic, this Vegetarian Shepherd’s Pie is filled with lentils and other vegetables rather than beef or lamb.

 - When the potatoes are done, drain the liquid, reserving about one cup.

-- Add milk, lemon juice, sour cream, garlic, salt, and nutmeg.
+- Add milk, lemon juice, sour cream, garlic, salt, and nutmeg to the drained potatoes.
 Whip potatoes with an electric hand mixer until smooth, adding reserved liquid if necessary.

 - In a large, non-stick skillet with high sides heat oil.
 Add onions and sauté until soft.
 Add carrots and sauté an additional 5 minutes, until carrots begin to soften.
 Add corn, peas, mushrooms, Worcestershire sauce, and seasonings.
 Mix and heat through.